icy/pacapt/README.md

 An `Arch`'s pacman-like package manager for some `Unices`.
 Actually this `Bash` script provides a wrapper for system's package manager.
+For example, on `CentOS` machines, you can install `htop` with command

+    $ pacapt -S htop

 Instead of remembering various options/tools on different `OS`s, you only need a common way to manipulate packages.
 Not all options of the native